collectiveaccess/CollectiveAccessManual/providence/developer/running_tests.md

 Firstly install required packages, use the version of `pcov` compatible with your system.
 ```
-root@multitest:/srv/providence# apt install php8.2-pcov
+# apt install php8.2-pcov
 ```

-Then set up the database and install a profile.
+Change to your providence directory and set up the database and install a profile.
 These scripts default to using supplied configuration but you can supply your own.

 ```
-/srv/# cd /srv/providence/
+# cd /var/www/html/ca/
-/srv/providence/tests# ./tests/database_setup.sh
+/var/www/html/ca# ./tests/database_setup.sh
 Creating cache dir at mysql_profile
 Drop existing database
 ERROR 1008 (HY000) at line 1: Can't drop database 'ca_test'; database doesn't exist